Worklytics/psoxy/infra/modules/gcp-bootstrap/README.md

 This should be executed by a sufficiently privileged GCP user.
 Alternatively, you can use the Terraform code as a guide to create the resources directly via GCP console.

-NOTE: as this is intended to bootstrap GCP infra for storing Terrafrom state, its own state will be written to your local file system.
+NOTE: as this is intended to bootstrap GCP infra for storing Terraform state, its own state will be written to your local file system.
 You could commit this state to a code repository if you wish, or, given its simplicity, discard it and re-import in the future if needed.